 “We’re testing new ways to make it easier to find and use News Feed controls to adjust people’s ranking preferences and customize their News Feed,” Meta said in a statement late on Thursday.

 As part of this, users can now increase or reduce the amount of content they see from the friends, family, Groups, and Pages they’re connected to and the topics they care about in their News Feed Preferences.

 “We’re also making existing controls easier to access, including Favorites, Snooze, Unfollow, and Reconnect.
 We’ll begin testing in countries around the world to a small percentage of people, gradually expanding in the coming weeks,” the social network informed.

-Facebook has tweaked News Feed controls numerous times in the past to help billions of users prioritize what is the right set of content for them.
+Facebook has tweaked News Feed controls numerous times in the past to help billions of users prioritize what the right set of content for them is.

 The company said that it is also expanding the ‘Topic Exclusion’ controls for the News Feed test to a limited number of advertisers that run ads in English.